 "As one of the greatest actresses in the world, Julianne giving her interpretation of the character is not only a huge honor, it's irresistible," Lelio said in May.
 "It's going to be like jazz, you’ll feel the spirit of the original story but it’ll be re-invigorated and vital."

 Maybe he's onto something.
 The film premiered at the Toronto International Film Festival in September, and so far, the reviews are glowing.

-Gloria Bell hits theaters on March 8, 2019.
-Watch the trailer below, and try and tell me you're not flailing wildly to Laura Branigan's song by the end of it.
+Gloria Bell is scheduled to hit Canadian theatres on March 8th 2019.
+But in the mean time, watch the trailer below, and try and tell me you're not flailing wildly to Laura Branigan's song by the end of it.
 You know the one.